designedprogress/.github/profile/README.md

 # Welcome

-We are focused on Ai integration, particularly novel approaches to the use of AI in customer facing applications.
-We'll be adding to the content hear and will share paractical tools and utilities we build.
+We are focused on AI applications, particularly novel approaches to the use of AI in customer facing applications.
+We'll be adding to the content and will share paractical tools and utilities we build from time to time.

 # How we built our site